-Timor, U., Peled-Laskov, R. Student Mentors of Prisoners: Contribution of a
+Timor, U., & Peled-Laskov, R. Student mentors of prisoners: Contribution of a mentoring program for prisoners.

-Mentoring Program for Prisoners.
 Criminal Justice Policy Review.

 Articles or Chapters in Scientific Books

+Peled-Laskov, R., Timor, U., Golan, E., & Gideon, L. (2022).
+"I am through with crime": Paroled prisoners' perceptions of the guidance and employment supervision program of the Prisoner Rehabilitation Authority.
+In E. Elisha, A. Zelig, & U. Timor (Eds.), Rehabilitation of offenders in prison and community.
+Resling Publishing [Hebrew, English abstract].

 Shoham, E., & Peled-Laskov, R. (2012).
 Wrongful convictions: Philosophical, psychological and organizational aspects-introduction.
-In R. Peled-Laskov, E. Shoham, & M. Carmon (Eds.).
-False convictions: Philosophical, organizational and psychological aspects.
+In R. Peled-Laskov, E. Shoham, & M. Carmon (Eds.), False convictions: Philosophical, organizational and psychological aspects.
 Perlstein Ginosar Publication. [in Hebrew].

 Shoham, E., & Peled-Laskov, R. (2022).
-"I will go with him wherever he leads me – I will be the prisoner's voice".
-Inspectors' and therapists' perceptions of the Israeli
+"I will go with him wherever he leads me – I will be the prisoner's voice": Inspectors' and therapists' perceptions of the Israeli parole program.

-Parole program.
 In E., Elisha, A., Zelig, & U. Timor (Eds.).
 Rehabilitation of offenders in prison and community.
 Resling Publication [Hebrew, English abstract].

-Peled-Laskov, R., & Timor, U., Golan, E., Gideon, L. (2022).
-"I am through with

-crime": paroled prisoners' perceptions of the guidance and employment

-supervision program of the Prisoner Rehabilitation Authority.
-In E., Elisha, A.

-Zelig, & U. Timor (Eds.).
-Rehabilitation of Offenders in Prison and Community.

-Resling Publishing [Hebrew, English abstract].

 Other Scientific Publications

+Peled- Laskov, R. (2019).
+Literature review: Y. Abulafia, M. Hovav (Eds.).
+Evaluation of dangerousness: Clinical, legal and social aspects.
+Medaos, 90, 44–45. [in Hebrew].

 Peled-Laskov, R., Shoham, E., & Cojocaru, L. (2019).
 Employment integration of released prisoners.
 Integrating released prisoners in society, Manual 4.
 Shaam Institute, Ashkelon Academic College. [in Hebrew].

-Peled- Laskov, R. (2019).
-Literature review: Y. Abulafia, M. Hovav

-(Eds.).
-Evaluation of dangerousness: Clinical, legal and social

-aspects.
-Medaos, 90, 44-45. [in Hebrew].

 Conferences

-1. Supervision and Employment: Contribution of supervision and employment towards the rehabilitation of ex-inmates in Israel.
+1. Supervision and employment: Contribution of supervision and employment towards the rehabilitation of ex-inmates in Israel.
 Presented in a conference for the emergence of 14 volume of Crimes and Penalties in Israel: Glimpse into Prison.
-Bar Ilan University, Israel.
+Bar-Ilan University, Israel.
 May, 2010.

 2. Children's willingness to help peers in need: Is social development orchestrated dis-harmonically?
-Presented in The IJAS Harvard Social Sciences and Humanities Conference, Boston.
+Presented in The IJAS Harvard Social Sciences and Humanities Conference, Boston, MA.
 May, 2010.

-3. Life after lock: contribution of friendly employers and supervision to rehabilitation of freed prisoners.
-Presented in The IJAS Harvard Social Sciences and Humanities Conference, Boston.
+3. Life after lock: Contribution of friendly employers and supervision to rehabilitation of freed prisoners.
+Presented in The IJAS Harvard Social Sciences and Humanities Conference, Boston, MA.
 May, 2012.

 4. Sex offenses from the situational viewpoint.
-Presented in The IJAS Harvard Social Sciences and Humanities Conference, Boston.
+Presented in The IJAS Harvard Social Sciences and Humanities Conference, Boston, MA.
 May, 2014

 5. Financial profiling: Scientific research on how illegal trading in information is coded in the cognitive system of brokers.
-Presented in The International Conference for Academic Disciplines that was held at UNLV Student Union.
-Las Vegas, U.S.A.
+Presented in The International Conference for Academic Disciplines, UNLV Student Union.
+Las Vegas, NV.
 February, 2015.

 6. Financial Delinquency as coded in the brokers' functional schemata with a special